Laundry and Dry Cleaning

 Taxable Purchases

 This exemption does not apply to equipment, implements, tools, accessories, appliances, furniture and fixtures.
 It also does not apply to utilities used for space heating or lighting, or to other taxable services.
 Purchases of materials used for general business or administrative purposes are taxable.
+The following are examples of taxable purchases:

 - Appliances